Malawi

 Our History in Malawi

-Project HOPE has implemented health projects in Malawi since 1990, including the PEPFAR/USAID One Community project to mitigate the impact of HIV and reduce infections, the Malawi Neonatal Nursing Initiative to build the capacity of health workers in providing access to quality care for small and sick newborns, the USAID CARE II project to improve mental health and resilience of health workers on the frontlines of the COVID-19 pandemic, and the USAID Community Health Partnerships project.
+Project HOPE has implemented health projects in Malawi since 1990, including the PEPFAR/USAID-funded One Community project to mitigate the impact of HIV and reduce infections, the Malawi Neonatal Nursing Initiative to build the capacity of health workers in providing access to quality care for small and sick newborns, the USAID-funded CARE II project to improve mental health and resilience of health workers on the frontlines of the COVID-19 pandemic, and the USAID-funded Community Health Partnerships project.
 In 2023, Project HOPE established a local office in Lilongwe to support the ANAPA project aiming to prevent new HIV infections among children and adolescents.